senff/WordPress-Sticky-Menu-or-Anything-on-Scroll/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sticky Menu (Or Anything) On Scroll for WordPress will let you choose any element on your page that will be "sticky" at the top once you scroll down.
+Sticky Menu (Or Anything) On Scroll will let you choose any element on your page that will be "sticky" at the top once you scroll down.

 ## Description